About Choirs Ontario

 Choirs Ontario is an active participant in the Association of Canadian Choral Communities.
 We work together with our sister Provincial Choral Organizations to forge a stronger national choral presence and are represented by the Executive Director at national meetings.
-Choirs Ontario hosted Podium, the biennial national conference for choral practitioners in Toronto, May 2002, and will be presenting the Podium 2012 - Choral Célébration Chorale in Ottawa, Ontario.
+Choirs Ontario hosted Podium, the biennial national conference for choral practitioners in Toronto, May 2002, and presented Podium 2012 - Choral Célébration Chorale in Ottawa, Ontario.
 Choirs Ontario is proud to send and support four young singers to the National Youth Choir, a biennial project of the ACCC.

-Constituency: There are approximately 1.9 million active choristers living in Ontario, accounting for just under 15% of the population in the province or almost 1 in 7 Ontarians.
+There are approximately 1.9 million active choristers living in Ontario, accounting for just under 15% of the population in the province or almost 1 in 7 Ontarians.
 This estimate includes half a million youth under the age of 18.
 Our members include professional and amateur choirs, singers and audiences, businesses and institutions.
 There are an estimated 11,300 choirs in Ontario.
 Fifty-eight percent (58%) of these are religious choirs, 31% are school choirs and 11% are community or professional choirs.
 Community choirs in Ontario generated an estimated $31.6 million in revenue in 2010.